MWarren1/IoT-Stuff/README.md

 dumping ground for IoT stuff

 ## Requirments/Setup
-the following packages/modules are needed for all these scripts
+the following packages/modules are needed for all these scripts:
 * sudo apt-get install cmake
 * sudo apt-get install libssl-dev
 * pip install awsiotsdk